 When a child is born to unmarried parents in Georgia, the biological father does not have child custody or visitation rights.
 Legitimation is the legal process through which a biological father can establish a legal relationship with his child.
 Generally, there are two ways to legitimate a child — entering into an Acknowledgement of Legitimation with the child’s mother or filing a Petition for Legitimation with the court.
 Upon legitimation, the legal father will be responsible for the support of the child, and the court may also establish the father’s custody and visitation rights.

 No one goes into a marriage planning to divorce.
 Nonetheless, having a valid prenuptial agreement in place can clarify each future spouse’s property rights should they decide to divorce.
 Ultimately, a well-conceived pre-nuptial agreement can help avoid court intervention division and reduce the conflict associated with divorce.
 Attorney Banks-Ware routinely negotiates and prepares prenuptial agreements that protect the rights of both parties and can also draft a postmarital agreement to address changes in your family or financial situation.

 Contact Our Lithonia Family Law Attorney

 At E.N.
 Banks-Ware Law Firm, LLC, we work closely with families to resolve their most challenging and personal issues.
 Our objective insights can help you overcome the turbulence your family is experiencing and point you in the right direction.
-When you become our client, we will offer you knowledge, compassion, and the support you need.
+When you become our client, we will offer you the knowledge, compassion, and support you need.
 By getting through today, you may find a brighter tomorrow.
 Please contact our office today to set up a free consultation.